Site-to-Site Internet Traffic Control: Evaluation

 \subsection{Impact of Cross Traffic}

 Can \name successfully revert to status-quo performance in the presence of buffer-filling cross traffic, then resume providing benefits once that cross traffic leaves?
 In Figure~\ref{fig:eval:bigexp}, we show this scenario.
 At first, the link is occupied only by \name's traffic, similar to the setup described in \S\ref{s:eval:setup}.
-At time $t=60$sec, a buffer-filling cross traffic flow arrives. \name detects its presence (indicated by the gray shading) and starts pushing more packets into the network to compete fairly, reverting back to performance that is slightly worse than Status Quo (median FCT for short flows is \bigexpElasticSlowdownWorseness higher).
-Performance is slightly worse because of the $10$ms queue that \name continues to maintain at its \inbox for active probing to detect the cross-traffic's departure, as described in \S\ref{s:queue-ctl}\footnote{We believe the benefits provided by \name in the more common regime with no competing buffer-filling cross traffic are substantial enough to make up for slight degradation in these specific scenarios.}.
-At time $t=120$sec, the buffer-filling flow stops and non-buffer-filling traffic starts, generated from the same distribution as \name as described in \S\ref{s:eval:setup}. \name correctly detects that it is safe to resume delay-control, and continues providing scheduling benefits.
+At time $t=60$~sec, a buffer-filling cross traffic flow arrives. \name detects its presence (indicated by the gray shading) and starts pushing more packets into the network to compete fairly, reverting back to performance that is slightly worse than Status Quo (median FCT for short flows is \bigexpElasticSlowdownWorseness higher).
+Performance is slightly worse because of the $10$ms queue that \name continues to maintain at its \inbox for active probing to detect the cross-traffic's departure, as described in \S\ref{s:queue-ctl}. \footnote{We believe the benefits provided by \name in the more common regime with no competing buffer-filling cross traffic are substantial enough to make up for slight degradation in these specific scenarios.} At time $t=120$sec, the buffer-filling flow stops and non-buffer-filling traffic starts, generated from the same distribution as \name as described in \S\ref{s:eval:setup}. \name correctly detects that it is safe to resume delay-control, and continues providing scheduling benefits.
 For the remainder of this subsection, we present three micro-benchmarks which dig deeper into the latter two scenarios, where cross traffic can affect \name's performance.
 We present results with both Nimbus and Copa being used as the congestion control algorithm at the \inbox. \cut{In \S\ref{s:eval:offeredload} we present further results on how well \name retains benefits with varying amounts of offered load.}

-\paragrapha{Short-lived flows} We first consider the case where the cross traffic comprises of short-lived flows up to a few MBs.
-We keep \name's offered load (comprising of web requests described in \S\ref{s:eval:setup}) constant, but vary the cross traffic's offered load.
-Figure~\ref{fig:robust:cr-inelastic} shows that \name continues to provide benefits for this case, since maintaining low in-network queues is still possible in the presence of such flows.
+\paragrapha{Mix of flow sizes} We first consider in Figure~\ref{fig:robust:cr-inelastic} the case \name traffic is most likely to encounter, where the cross traffic comprises of finite-length flows up to a few MBs.
+We draw both \name's traffic and the cross traffic from the same measured distribution of web requests described in \S\ref{s:eval:setup}.
+We fix \name's offered load at a constant $48$ Mbit/s and vary the cross traffic's offered load from $6$ to $42$ Mbit/s.